Coronary artery disease: Research

 Research efforts are focused on new angiogenic treatment modalities and various (adult) stem-cell therapies.
 A region on chromosome 17 was confined to families with multiple cases of myocardial infarction.
 Other genome-wide studies have identified a firm risk variant on chromosome 9 (9p21.3).
 However, these and other loci are found in intergenic segments and need further research in understanding how the phenotype is affected.

 A more controversial link is that between Chlamydophila pneumoniae infection and atherosclerosis.
 While this intracellular organism has been demonstrated in atherosclerotic plaques, evidence is inconclusive regarding whether it can be considered a causative factor.
 Treatment with antibiotics in patients with proven atherosclerosis has not demonstrated a decreased risk of heart attacks or other coronary vascular diseases.

-Myeloperoxidase has been proposed as a biomarker.
+Myeloperoxidase (MPO) has been proposed to be involved in the development of CAD.
+In a 2024 study, MPO serum levels in individuals with CAD did not differ significantly from those in controls, though they were slightly lower on average.
+In addition, serum concentration showed no significant association with the disease extent.

 Plant-based nutrition has been suggested as a way to reverse coronary artery disease, but strong evidence is still lacking for claims of potential benefits.

 Several immunosuppressive drugs targeting the chronic inflammation in coronary artery disease have been tested.